EDITORIALS | EXPLORATORY TESTING

 These “types” aren’t neat, separate boxes.
 Real sessions are hybrids.
 You might run a scenario-based bug hunt, time-boxed into 30 minutes, with pairs of testers.
 Or do strategy-based exploration focused on usability while also capturing ideas with a tool.

-That’s not a flaw but the point.
-Exploratory testing is adaptable.
-The structure should fit the context and not the other way around.
+That’s how it’s supposed to work.
+Exploratory testing is adaptable, and the structure should fit the context rather than the other way around.

 Making exploratory testing work in practice

-The sweet spot is finding enough structure to make exploration trackable, while keeping the flexibility that makes it powerful.
+You want enough structure to make exploration trackable, while keeping the flexibility that makes it worth doing.
 Too little structure, and you can’t answer “what did we cover?”
 Too much, and you lose the creativity that makes exploratory testing valuable.

 Practical ways to strike that balance:

-• Use test prompts instead of scripts – short cues that guide exploration without dictating every step.
+• Start each session from a lightweight charter or a short list of test prompts – cues that guide exploration without dictating every step.

 • Track coverage with simple pass/fail marks or notes.